zhangwei2015/IMonitor/README.md

             -k      <I> read length [100]

             -d      <F> add the paremeter means consider D genes for analysis.
-For IGH,TRB is necessary -jif    <I> J alignment identity for filtering,for C region sequenced,10 is recommended, or 80 is recommended[10] -vif    <I> V alignment identity for filtering [80] -r      <S> The reference directory [Bin/Ref/gene_type]
+For IGH,TRB is necessary -c          logical value, for without V or J sequence, find the CDR3 by conservative region.
+V(YXC),J([WF]GXG) -jif    <I> J alignment identity for filtering,for C region sequenced,10 is recommended, or 80 is recommended[10] -vif    <I> V alignment identity for filtering [80] -r      <S> The reference directory [Bin/Ref/gene_type]